fregu856/papers/summaries/Visualizing the Loss Landscape of Neural Nets.md

 ****

 ### General comments on paper quality:
-- Well-written and quite interesting paper.
+- Interesting and quite well-written paper.

 ### Comments:
 - I think that the paper is a good introduction to methods for NN loss function visualization and previous work aiming to understand the corresponding optimization problem.
 They cite a number of papers which seem interesting, I will probably try and read a couple of those in the future.